 The pristine estate is set back at the end of a winding private road and private drive and surrounded by an enchanting landscape that links stonewalls, lawns, native plantings, and mature trees to create a cohesive look for the 10±-acre property.
 The land gently slopes and levels out to about 3 acres of level lawn with road frontage and driveway cutout, and a potential build site for a guest house with a separate address.
 The view can be further opened up with tree clearing.

-Other highlights include a full-house Generac generator and a 2-tiered raised vegetable/flower rock-walled garden with an outdoor irrigation system, and generous courtyard of custom-cut stone graded to drain rainwater away from the property.
+Other highlights include a full-house Generac generator; high-speed internet access; a 2-tiered raised vegetable/flower rock-walled garden with an outdoor irrigation system; and a generous courtyard of custom-cut stone graded to drain rainwater away from the property.